 The second significant event occurred on the winter solstice of 1993 when I was diagnosed with breast cancer.
 Even though subsequent surgery gave me an excellent prognosis, I knew that I had to reach for something beyond the realm of traditional Western medicine.
 To heal my psychic wound I needed to engage in a personal challenge that celebrated my health, my life.

-One day I saw a photo of a radiant young woman
+One day I saw a photo of a radiant young

-that says: "I made it!"
+pose that says: "I made it!"
 Laura Evans, too, is a breast cancer

 survivor.
 In her book The Climb of My Life, she chronicles her